tom-seddon/b2/doc/Overview.md

 If using `Default US` character map, press PC ` to get BBC pound sign.

+## Joysticks

+If you have compatible game controllers connected, use the Joysticks menu to pick which ones are used for BBC joysticks 0 and 1.

+Assuming an Xbox/Playstation-style game controller, left thumbstick and d-pad correspond to the BBC joystick X and Y axes, and main 4 buttons and the 2 shoulder buttons correspond to the BBC joystick button.
+(Other buttons or triggers are unused.)

+You can use the same gamepad for both BBC joysticks.
+In this situation, the left thumbstick and left shoulder button control BBC joystick 0, and the right thumbstick and right shoulder button control BBC joystick 1.
+The other buttons and triggers are unused.

 ## Save states

 Use `File` > `Save state` to save your place, and `File` > `Load last